Eastern barred bandicoot: Distribution and conservation status

 The Tasmanian subspecies (P. g. gunni) is vulnerable to extinction.
 This species is more widespread than its mainland cousin because Tasmania provides large areas of suitable habitat and because the island lacks the bandicoot's main predator, the red fox.

 Recovery efforts

 In the state of Victoria, a recovery team oversees actions aimed at conserving the Victorian subspecies.
 Representatives of government agencies, NGOs and private conservation groups collaborate to develop and implement actions to improve the species' outlook.
 Groups include Conservation Volunteers, Zoos Victoria, Parks Victoria, Mount Rothwell Biodiversity Interpretation Centre, University of Melbourne, Conservation Enterprises Unlimited, and the National Trust of Australia (Victoria).

 An effective recovery tactic currently in use is the exclusion of invasive predators from populations of threatened eastern barred bandicoots through the extensive use of conservation fences.
 Non-native predator species that are fenced out from endangered populations include feral cats and red foxes.
-Another important feature of conservation fences are that they restrict the spread of infectious diseases among the few remaining animals.
+Another important feature of conservation fences is that they restrict the spread of infectious diseases among the few remaining animals.